getkyo/kyo/README.md

 ### Sums: Accumulating Values

-The `Sums` effect is designed to accumulate values throughout a computation, similar to the `Writer` monad in Haskell or ZIO.
+The `Sums` effect is designed to accumulate values throughout a computation, similar to the `Writer` monad.
 It collects a `Chunk` of values alongside the main result of a computation.

 ```scala
 import kyo._